QKVQA: Question-Focused Filtering for Knowledge-based VQA: Experiments

 We analyze the contribution of each component through ablation studies (Table \ref{tab:ablation}).
-Using the Qwen2.5-VL-7B model on the E-VQA and InfoSeek datasets, we progressively incorporate modules starting from a baseline.
+Using the Qwen2.5-VL-7B model, we progressively incorporate modules from a baseline.
+Before enabling the CDA module, we select the top-1 section from the top-1 article using QFF and BGE-Reranker-v2-m3~\cite{chen-etal-2024-m3}.
+We observe that without basic fine-tuning, QFF tends to prefer shorter sections, which mostly lack evidence, resulting in low accuracy.

-Before implementing the CDA module, we uniformly take the most relevant section from the first article filtered by QFF.
-On both datasets, basic fine-tuning of QFF alone leads to a significant performance leap (E-VQA from 36.17\% to 49.39\%; InfoSeek Overall from 17.48\% to 32.75\%), demonstrating the necessity of fine-tuning the filter.
-Further introducing the question-focused mechanism improves performance (E-VQA to 50.19\%; InfoSeek Overall to 35.90\%), confirming that QFF can effectively guide article filtering by focusing on question semantics.
+Basic fine-tuning of QFF alone yields significant performance gains on both datasets (E-VQA from 34.16\% to 44.19\%; InfoSeek Overall from 17.48\% to 32.75\%), demonstrating its necessity.
+Fine-tuning with the question-focused mechanism further improves results (E-VQA to 46.77\%; InfoSeek Overall to 35.33\%), confirming that QFF effectively guides article filtering by focusing on question semantics.